 Want to say hi or ask a question?
 Leave a comment below!

 I was born in 1980.
 Since I was very small, I've loved to create things.
-These days, my interests include writing, photography, drawing, playing the piano, Lego, and scrapbooking.
+These days, my interests include writing, photography, drawing, playing the piano, LEGO, and other forms of art.

 From 1998 to about 2002, I attended Mt.
 Hood Community College and earned my associates' degree in general studies.
 In 2001, I transfered to Western Oregon University in Monmouth, Oregon, where I earned a B.S. in Humanities in 2003, with a writing minor.

 I have many creative projects going on at any given time.
 In July of 2010, I published my first novel, Just South Of Normal!
 Eight years in the making, I was really happy to finally see it in print!
 As of 2015, I am working on another novel, this one for younger readers.
 From 2007 to 2011 I wrote/directed/voiced a web series called Ella, More Or Less.
 I went through a phase of taking abstract photographs at playgrounds and I posted them on yet another website of mine: Playing Around Portland.
 These days I build a lot of things out of LEGO, many of which can be found here.
-To view an archive of my internet musings/essays from 2003-2008, you can check out alligatorjuice.com.
-And finally, if you want to stay informed of my latest exploits, be sure to read My Blog!
+If you want to stay informed of my latest exploits, be sure to read My Blog!

 * * *